dikortis/LetsTalkETC/Episodes/Episode_4.md

 **Carlo Vicari:**
- right it's so it's uh
+ rightso it's
-it's like the difference between if you go to like a street race and you see the the really nice Porsche and then I don't know if you've ever seen the the street
+like the difference between if you go to like a street race and you see the the really nice Porsche and then I don't know if you've ever seen the the street